timothywashburn/IoTDeviceControl/README.md

 10. Run the project: `python main.py`

 If someone actually decides to try to get this working for some reason, and I inevitably didn't explain how to do something you can reference the [documentation](https://developers.google.com/assistant/sdk/guides/service/python#embed) I followed.

-## Contributing

-This isn't a project I'm anticipating anyone to contribute to.
-I just felt like posting it because I like making small random scripts and in the off case my ~~extremely inefficient~~ code can help someone.